-Picnic Day is a public holiday in the Northern Territory of Australia which takes place every year on the first Monday of August, making this is three-day weekend which can be used for a variety of events – not just picnics.
+Picnic Day is a public holiday in the Northern Territory of Australia which takes place every year on the first Monday of August, making this a three-day weekend which can be used for a variety of events – not just picnics.
 Nominal Picnic Day events in the Northern Territory date back to the late 19th century.
 They were held in a variety of locations such as Adelaide River, Brunette Downs Station and Glencoe Paddock at different times of the year.
 A regular annual Union Picnic Day or Trade Picnic Day was observed at Adelaide River by railway employees working on the North Australia Railway.
 The date of the first event is not known.
 The event included Public Works employees on some occasions.

 Between 1926 and 1935 a railway Picnic Day event was not held.
 An attempt was made to revive the holiday in 1933, but it was not officially observed again until three years later.
 On Monday 5 October 1936, a train transported people from Darwin to Adelaide River, leaving at 7am returning at 11pm.
 The hotel at Adelaide River recorded record sales and the train was “forced to stop often as a number of male Darwin passengers fell off at various points along the line.”
 Hmmm.